khronokernel/Getting-Started-With-OpenCore/README.md

 # Misc

 **Boot**:settings for boot screen(leave as-is unless you know what you're doing)
+* Timeout: 5 (this sets how long it'll wait till it automatically boots from the picker)

 **Debug**: debug, pretty self-explanatory(leave as-is unless you know what you're doing)
+* DisableWatchDog: NO (may need to be set for yes if MacOS is stalling on something while booting)

 **Security**: security, pretty self-explanatory